Missouri · 187 families on record · live

 How is the Missouri state report built?

-The Missouri report is generated from family-reported survey responses with 121 cases on record at the time of the latest export.
+The Missouri report is generated from family-reported survey responses with 187 cases on record at the time of the latest export.
 Numbers reflect what families chose to share, not court adjudication.

 Will more Missouri cases change the report?

 Yes.
-As more families submit through the survey, the dashboard updates and the next export will reflect new totals, new quotes (when families allow them), and new actor patterns that meet the public-naming threshold.
+As more families submit through the survey, the report updates and the next export will reflect new totals, new quotes (when families allow them), and new actor patterns that meet the public-naming threshold.

 Does Stand With Meg name Missouri judges, attorneys, GALs, or evaluators?